vdovhanych/trezor-suite/docs/misc/onboarding/onboarding.md

 ![firmware confirm](./assets/welcome/firmware_confirm.png)

 #### Device with no firmware installed
 User proceeds by clicking "Install firmware" CTA.
 Since the device without firmware is always in bootloader mode we don't need any cooperation from the user.
 Device doesn't ask for confirming the installation of the fw.
-When firmware installation is completed  `firmware.status` is set to ‘unplug’ in case of T1 and `wait-for-reboot`. in case of T2.
+When firmware installation is completed  `firmware.status` is set to `unplug` in case of T1, for T2 it it set to `wait-for-reboot`.
 User of T1 is prompted to disconnect the device and reconnect it in normal mode.
 Trezor model T automatically restarts itself.
 Then we continue to the next step ([Generating seed](##Generating-seed))

 ![reconnect in normal T1](./assets/welcome/reconnect_normal.png)
 ![firmware completed](./assets/welcome/firmware_completed.png)